 The C0 course is available online.
 It is recommended learning for all members of a PCC, and as useful basic knowledge for anyone who does not need to attend face to face training.
 It is included as pre-reading for anyone signed up to attend the Foundation (C1) module.

 The training can be accessed here.

 There are clear signposts throughout the e-learning for anyone with immediate needs to be responded to appropriately.
 Your PSO or incumbent would also be able to signpost to additional support.

-The ‘C1 Basic Awareness/Foundation’ and ‘C3 Foundation and Leadership’ courses are run by the Diocesan Safeguarding training team.
+The Foundation (C1) and Leadership (C3) courses are run by the Diocesan Safeguarding training team.
 Separate training specific to the role is also available for Parish Safeguarding reps.

 Those working with children or adults should attend the relevant diocesan training course (which is specific to the church environment) within 12 months of taking up a post, even if they already have previous knowledge of safeguarding.
-If your role is not one for which a DBS check is required, but you work with children or vulnerable adults then you should still attend ‘C1 Basic Awareness/Foundation’ training.
+If your role is not one for which a DBS check is required, but you work with children or vulnerable adults then you should still attend the Foundation (C1) training.

 Churchwardens and PCC members are also welcome and encouraged to attend.